connexcs/docs/customer-portal.md

 2. Locate the page for updating your domain's DNS records.
 3. The page might be called something like DNS Management, Name Server Management, or Advanced Settings.
 4. Locate the CNAME records for your domain.
-5. Add a add on domain, something like,portal.yourwebsite.com
+5. Add an add on domain, something like, portal.yourwebsite.com
-6. Point the doman towards portal.connexcs.com
+6. Point the domain towards portal.connexcs.com

-Once this is configured with your domain hosting provider you will now have to configure this on your connex control panel, below are the steps.
+Once this is configured with your domain hosting provider you will now have to configure this on your Connex control panel, below are the steps.

 To add a new domain: